 Spin-offs can have a significant impact on the stock market.
 This strategic decision can lead to a higher stock market valuation of the stock corporation, the parent company and the spun-off part of the company.
 For existing investors in the original company, the issue of spin-off shares opens up new market opportunities.
 As a rule, they automatically receive shares in the spun-off spin-off and thus have the opportunity to benefit directly from the success of the new company.

 Finally, it is important that investors in the original organization understand the potential impact of a spin-off on the value of their original shares.
-The issuance of spin-off shares may provide compensation, but may also affect the value of the original shares.
-Therefore, careful consideration of the risks and opportunities is essential for investors to make the most of the opportunities presented by the spin-off and make informed decisions.
+The issuance of spin-off shares may represent compensation, but may also affect the value of the original shares.
+It is therefore essential for investors to carefully weigh up the risks and opportunities in order to make the most of the opportunities offered by the spin-off and make informed decisions.

 Success factors for spin-off projects